mighteejim/linode-cli-ai/README.md

 ---

-## 📺 Interactive TUI
+## 📺 Interactive TUI (Beta)

+> **🧪 Beta Feature**: The TUI is currently in beta.
+While fully functional, you may encounter occasional issues.
+We welcome feedback and bug reports!

-Monitor deployments in real-time with the interactive Terminal User Interface:
+Monitor and manage deployments with the interactive Terminal User Interface:

 ```bash
 # Launch the dashboard (shows all deployments)